bergesinstitute/graf-method/book-1-unit-4.md

 16. My house has a very large living room and a very small kitchen.
 17. My kitchen does not have a door, but my kitchen has a window.

-## 2. Your house.
+## 2. Your house

 En mi casa hay dos cuartos, cinco ventanas, una televisión, una sala, una cocina grande y blanca, una mesa roja, dos sillas negras, un piano, dos guitarras y una computadora (a computer).

 ¿Qué hay en tu casa?

-## 3. Translate.
+## 3. Translate

 1. My mother has a green sofa and her living room is large.
 2. Her father is from NYC but she is from Uruguay.
 3. My apartment is small but my bedroom is large.